Both a podcast episode and a full article (Listen to the podcast episode too with audio clips from some of the runners.)

 Determining how many 100-mile+ race finishes a person has is a hard task because there is no official list and no single database has a complete list of results.
 The criteria I and others in this “club” have used to count 100-mile races includes:

-• An official race with results where 100 miles (161 kms) or more is achieved within a 48-hour period.
+An official race, overseen by a race director, where 100 miles (161 kms) or more is achieved within a 48-hour period.
 Results are found on ultrasignup.com, DUV database, or verified with a race director.
 100 miles must be reached within the established cut-off time for the race.

 I will attempt to share those who have reached 100-miles 100 times during a race.
 It is possible that I have missed someone.
 Please let me know so I can update the list.